 Packed with the taste of home

 The enterprise licensed to officially export 10 tons of banh chung to the US is Ba Ba Hoi Cooperative.
-Before banh chung, the cooperative also officially exported mackerel to Vietnamese supermarkets in the US and received great satisfaction from customers.
+Before banh chung, the cooperative also officially exported a batch of mackerel to Vietnamese supermarkets in the US and received great satisfaction from customers.

-Ms. Huynh Thi Thu Thuy, owner of the Ba Ba Hoi brand, said that making banh chung, Quang noodles, and other items for sale during Tet has been a family tradition for many generations.
+Ms. Huynh Thi Thu Thuy, owner of the Ba Ba Hoi brand, said that making banh chung, Quang noodles, and other items for sale during Tet is a family tradition that has been passed down for many generations in her family.
 Ms. Pham Thi Hoi, her mother, is a famous baker in Tam Ky.
 Every Tet and major holidays, people from Quang Nam province everywhere call to order Ms. Hoi to wrap banh chung and cook Quang noodles.

-Ba Ba Hoi's banh chung became an official export product to the US thanks to the opportunity to connect production facilities of specialty and typical handicrafts of Quang Nam province a few years ago.
+The official export of Banh Chung Ba Ba Hoi to the US came from the opportunity to connect the production facilities of specialty and handicraft products typical of Quang Nam province a few years ago.

 During a working session with a partner in Ho Chi Minh City, Ms. Thuy met a business specializing in distributing regional specialties in Vietnam for sale in the US.